Sign up for a new account.

 Overcoming this obstacle is another part of what makes Vertex’s progress particularly groundbreaking.

 The small protective device is an enhanced version of Semma Therapeutic’s original technology — Vertex acquired Semma Therapeutics in late 2019 for $950 million.
-The encapsulation is a “channel array device” that protects the cells from the immune system of a person with T1D.
+The protective device is a “channel array device” that protects the cells from the immune system of a person with T1D.

 This protective technology means there is no need for immunosuppressive therapy.